AtrCheema/AI4Water/docs/metrics.md

 # SeqMetrics
-This modeule is for calaculation of performance matrix of sequential data.
-It consists of sequential metrics and some utils.
+This module is for calaculation of performance matrix of sequential data.
+It consists of Metrics class and some utils.

  [Metrics](seqmetrics.md)